flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 The technology is set to revolutionise the world because it allows ordinary people the ability to print and thus manufacture complex objects and devices that would normally take special resources, tools and skills and would cost a lot of money.

 A fabber can allow you to share your designs with other fabber owners, and therefore the potential to build a global database of designs that other users can use.
 These designs are the software programs needed for the machine in order to print the desired product.
-Picture this: you go to the shop and buy a cartridge of plastic, a cartridge of silicon, a cartridge of copper, and a cartridge of glass, then go to the internet and download your favourite design for a particular iPod or MP3 player and print your own, free of charge: you only pay for the cartridges: the raw material from which manufactures make their own products and sell them for a huge amount of profit.
+Picture this: you go to the shop and buy a cartridge of plastic, a cartridge of silicon, a cartridge of copper, and a cartridge of glass, then go to the internet and download your favourite design for a particular iPod or MP3 player and print your own, free of charge: you only pay for the cartridges (and the printer of course).
 Do it yourself (DIY) has finally become: make it yourself (MIY).

 If you find this dangerous knowledge interesting, or if you find this interesting knowledge dangerous, then you can find out more about it at: Fab@Home